lnguyenh/aoc-2021/README.md

 # Advent of code 2021

 ## About
-OK, let's try another year!
+OK, let's do this another year!
+This time, I will use `Advent of Code` to learn Go.
+Let's... go!

 https://adventofcode.com/2021